pyinfra-dev/pyinfra/docs/modules/files.rst

 :code:`files.put`
 ~~~~~~~~~~~~~~~~~

-Copy a local file to the remote system.
+Upload a local file to the remote system.

 .. code:: python